SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 	...
 Your solution ...
 ```

+Your tests should pass.
+It is time for us to think a bit about packaging this definition in the `Integer` class.

-#### About class extensions
+### About packaging and class extensions

+We have defined the method `D20` in the class `Integer`.
+However, if we load the package `Dice`, it will not contain this method, and the code will break.
-We asked you to place the method `D20` in a protocol starting with a star and having the name of the package (`'*Dice'`) because we want this method to be saved (and packaged) together with the code of the classes we already created (`Die`, `DieHandle`,...)
+Therefore, we would like to package the method  `D20` in the `Dice` package.
+This way it will be packaged together with the classes `Die` and `DieHandle`.

+To define that the method `D20` is packaged with the package `Dice`, do the following steps
+- Browse the `D20` method in the default class browser.
+At the bottom you should see two checkboxes: one with the label F and one with the label extension.
+- Click on the extension check box, it will open a package list.
+- Select the 'Dice' package.

-Indeed in Pharo, we can define methods in classes that are not defined in our package.
+So in Pharo, we can define methods in classes that are not defined in our package.
 Pharoers call this action a class extension: we can add methods to a class that is not ours.
-For example `D20` is defined on the class `Integer`.
-Now such methods only make sense when the package `Dice` is loaded.
-This is why we want to save and load such methods with the package we created.
-This is why we are defining the protocol as `'*Dice'`.
-This notation is a way for the system to know that it should save the methods with the package and not with the package of the class `Integer`.

-Now your tests should pass and this is probably a good moment to save your work either by publishing your package and to save your image.
+Your tests should pass, and you packaged the method with the `'Dice'` package.
+This is probably a good moment to save your work either by publishing your package and to save your image.

+### D20 Continued

 We can do the same for the default dice with different face numbers: 4, 6, 10, and 20.
 But we should avoid duplicating logic and code.
 So first we will introduce a new method `D:` and based on it we will define all the others.

-Make sure that all the new methods are placed in the protocol `'*Dice'`.
-To verify you can press the button Browse of the Monticello package browser and you should see the methods defined in the class `Integer`.
+Make sure that all the new methods are packaged in the package `'Dice'`.
+You verify if the methods are well packaged, check the greyed class Integer in the package `'Dice'`.

 ```
 Integer >> D: anInteger